-In November 2021, the results for this preclinical study were presented at the American Heart Association's Scientific Sessions 2021 meeting.
-In this study, five non-immunosuppressed juvenile primates were surgically implanted with the 3.5mm diameter HAVs as mBTT shunts.
-The 3.5mm HAVs were implanted into primates as mBTT shunts using standard surgical techniques, and the animals were studied for three to six months.
-Each of the HAVs remained parent during the study and exhibited repopulation with vascular cells.
-Two of the primates showed a stronger xenogeneic to the human HAV material.
+In October 2023, results of the preclinical study were published in the open-access Journal of Thoracic and Cardiovascular Surgery (JTCVS Open).
+In the study, researchers implanted 3.5mm diameter HAVs into a juvenile large-animal model of pediatric heart disease.
+The 3.5mm HAV was implanted between the subclavian and pulmonary arteries, to mimic a commonly-performed surgical procedure used to treat babies born with Tetralogy of Fallot, one of the most common pediatric heart conditions.
+The study assessed the HAV's patency, structure, and blood flow from one week to six months after the implant.
 The 3.5mm diameter HAV has smaller product dimensions but is manufactured using a similar process as Humacyte's 6mm HAV system currently being evaluated in clinical trials in vascular trauma, AV access for hemodialysis, and PAD.
 We believe that the production of the functional 3.5mm HAV is indicative of the potentially broad application of our proprietary bioengineered tissue platform and manufacturing processes.